devpkr1/Gender-Prediction-Project/README.md

 # Gender Prediction

 ## Description
 This project implements a gender prediction model using various machine learning algorithms, including Logistic Regression, Multinomial Naive Bayes, and XGBoost.
 The model predicts gender based on names.
+The data is preprocessed by encoding the target variable and splitting it into training and validation sets.

 ## Installation Instructions
 1. Clone the repository.